MEMBER ENTRY, GUIDANCE AND SUPPORT PROCEDURE

-IWH Professional Body is committed to provide open and unlimited access to advice for all member and its employees.
+IWH Professional Body is committed to providing open and unlimited access to advice for all member and its employees.
 This commitment applies to all, regardless of age, gender, racial origin, nationality, creed, sexual orientation, marital status, employment status or any disability.

 Whenever simulations are contemplated, IWH Professional Body shall ensure that the assessment meets the full requirements of the national unit standards and the evidence requirement.
-The assessor must be confident that the competence can be transferred to a range of working environments.
+The assessor must be confident that competence can be transferred to a range of working environments.

-IWH Professional Body shall therefore ensure that arrangements are in place to identify sources of evidence, that the members understand the reasons for simulation, and that the awarding body procedures, practices and guidance on simulation are applied by the assessors and internal moderators
+IWH Professional Body shall, therefore, ensure that arrangements are in place to identify sources of evidence, that the members understand the reasons for simulation, and that the awarding body procedures, practices and guidance on simulation are applied by the assessors and internal moderators

 Equal Opportunities Policy

-IWH Professional Body is committed to promote equal opportunity and fair treatment in employment through the elimination of unfair discrimination.
+IWH Professional Body is committed to promoting equal opportunity and fair treatment in employment through the elimination of unfair discrimination.
 IWH Professional Body aims to promote practices and procedures that ensure equality of opportunity and aims to eliminate any which unfairly discriminate directly or indirectly.

 IWH Professional Body believes that it is the inherent right of every member to strictly maintain the confidentiality of his or her personal affairs and the affairs of their fellow members.